sramya179/Batch-11-Fast-Enhanced-Unidentifiable-Object-Detection-Using-Deep-Learning-Algorithm/README.md

 # STEPS
 Step 1 : Download the source code from github or directly open it in github.

 Step 2 : Download the Python version of 3.6.

 Step 3 : Download the video,image required for this project.

-Step 4 : Keep everything within a folder
+Step 4 : Keep everything within a folder.

 Step 5 : Open the command prompt.

-Step 6 : Set the path to the respective location
+Step 6 : Set the path to the respective location.

-Step 7 : Then type "detection_video.py" in command prompt to execute the project file Step 8 : And its starts video framing.
+Step 7 : Then type "detection_video.py" in command prompt to execute the project file.

+Step 8 : And its starts video framing.

-Step 9 : Once video framing is done.
+Step 9 : Video framing is done.

 Step 10: Then Open the folder and the output result will be present in the folder.